korzewarrior/includebuild/README.md

 ## Feedback

 Have suggestions or found issues?
-Please share your [feedback](FEEDBACK.md).
+Please [open an issue](https://github.com/korzewarrior/includebuild/issues) on our GitHub repository.

 ## Why IncludeBuild?